 OK, let's take a look at what your vacuum pump test results mean:

 CASE 2: The multimeter DID NOT show a decrease and increase in the voltage as you applied and released vacuum, This usually means that the MAP sensor is fried.
-To be absolutely sure, I suggest confirming that the MAP sensor has power and ground.
-If both (power and ground) are present, the MAP is BAD.
-To test for power, go to MAP TEST 2.
+To be absolutely sure, I suggest confirming that the MAP sensor has power and Ground.
+If both (power and Ground) are present, the MAP sensor is bad.
+To test for power, go to: MAP TEST 2.